felixandrewsapalaran/Python-Exercises/README.md

 # Goal: Counting numbers up or down

-Instruction: create a counter function that counts down from start to stop when start is bigger than stop, then count from start to stop then.
+Instruction: create a counter function that counts down from start to stop when start is bigger than stop, count up from start to stop then.